Berndone/sicalc/README.md

 F + P # wrong, will give an Exception :(
 ```

 Using functions like `math.sqrt` wont work.
-Therefor common functions are provided in `pychalc.func`.
+Therefor common functions are provided in `sicalc.func`.
 Note that these functions check unit behaviour too:
 ```
-from phycalc.units import m
+from sicalc.units import m
-from phycalc.func import sqrt, ln d1 = 2*m
+from sicalc.func import sqrt, ln d1 = 2*m
 d2 = 3*m